 However, olive oil made from ripe olives has more health benefits comparing to green unripe olives.
 Consequently, olive oil from ripe olives keeps higher properties in nutrition and vitamins.
 No difference in taste though, just ripe olives produce golden-green oil.

 Of course, you can use other Mediterranean countries’ olives, but Kalamata olives are known due to their high level of nutrition and vitamins.

 Prior to using olives, wash them very thoroughly with cool water.
 Pick out any leaves, twigs, or other debris mixed in the fruit.
 After washing olives, leave them to drain in a colander or on a paper towel.

 Thus, the olives don’t need to be perfectly dry since we are going to mash them and any water will eventually separate from oil during processing.

 Use specialized kitchen tools to pit olives.
-It takes at least 40 minutes to pit each olive (for 1 kg batch) and get prepared them for a pressing step.
+It takes at least 40 minutes to pit each olive (for 1 kg batch) and get prepared for a pressing olive oil step.

 In case you don’t have an olive pitter tool in your kitchen as per the image, you can try a knife but be very careful.
 And, it would take much longer to prepare seedless olives.

 After you pit olives put them in a blender glass or in a mixer.
 Blend them few seconds into large chunks to fit all of them in one blender glass.

 2. Add 1/2 Cup of Warm Water